catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Note down the benefits from your chosen experience level, then proceed with character creation.

+!!! example Kitah
+	Joe is creating a new character “Kitah”.
+He imagines Kitah to be a seasoned hardcore professional who is very competent in their line of work.
+Kitah’s experience level is “Professional”.
+This gives Kitah 3 Engrams, +2 mental state, 3 Resolve, 6 extra skill points and 4 upgrade points.

 ### Recruit
 You are a fresh recruit with only basic training and rudimentary skills, starting at the lowest rung of the ladder.
 But what you lack in *merits* or experience, you compensate with exceptional talent.